Guide to the Professional Practice Standard

 Example: Dr. X sees a new client and patient at their hospital to examine an unresolved lameness issue.
 Dr. X contacts Dr. Y who previously treated the patient to request relevant historical (i.e. medical) information.
 Based on the reason for the visit, Dr. X determines that it is necessary to review any visits to Dr. Y that relate to the lameness issue, any tests that were performed, treatments that were done (including any drugs prescribed, dispensed or administered), and the patient’s vaccine history.
 Dr. X contacts Dr. Y to request this information.
 Dr. Y has their staff prepare the relevant records and sends them to Dr. X within two business days.

 There may be circumstances where a new client refuses to have further communication with the previous veterinarian, including requesting their’ previous record.
 They may also indicate that they do not wish for the new veterinarian to contact their previous veterinarian.
-In these circumstances, the new veterinarian is obligated to inform the client that uncoordinated care puts their animal(s) at risk.
+In these circumstances, the new veterinarian is obligated to inform the client that uncoordinated care puts their animal(s) or group of animals at risk.
 If the client still refuses, the veterinarian can still proceed with seeing the patient if they choose to do so.
 The veterinarian must not break confidentiality or privacy by seeking the information when the client has withdrawn their consent.

 Example: Dr. X is seeing a new client and patient.
 Dr. X’s staff have requested that the new client bring the patient’s previous medical history to the appointment.
 The client brings invoices and vaccine certificates from the previous veterinarian that they kept at home.
 Dr. X informs the client that they also need to see previous lab tests that were performed, including x-rays and bloodwork.
 Dr. X informs the client that they can contact the previous veterinarian for this information.
 The client indicates that they do not want Dr. X to contact the previous veterinarian.
 Dr. X informs the client about the importance of having this information to coordinate care and prevent duplication of tests.
 The client still refuses.
 Dr. X asks the client if they are willing to proceed with the appointment which involves taking a complete history and performing a complete examination of the patient and that this may indicate that lab tests are needed to determine further care.
 The client agrees to continue with the examination.